AFAF Deepens Ties with Kenyan Air Force

-Dr. Latasha Davidson, U.S. Air Forces in Europe-Air Forces Africa Community Support Program Manager, leads a workshop on the U.S. Department of Veterans Affairs during an institutional capacity building event in Nairobi, Kenya, April 25, 2022.
+The exchanges that underpin the institutional capacity building program will better equip both the U.S. and KDF in their concurrent fights against terrorism.
+Several thousand KDF members are actively fighting Al-Shabaab in Somalia.
+Meanwhile, U.S. service members are conducting counterterrorism operations from Cooperative Security Location Manda Bay in Lamu county, Kenya.

+In June, AFAF is scheduled to return to Kenya for an African Partnership Flight, a multi-lateral military-to-military engagement and security assistance event intended to enhance regional cooperation.
+June’s APF will facilitate the sharing of humanitarian assistance and disaster relief best practices among eight African partners.

 USAFE-AFAFRICA conducts institutional capacity building missions across 15 countries in Europe and Africa to empower ally and partner nations through the development of foundational capabilities and enduring relationships.
-(U.S. Air Force photo by 1st Lt Hannah Durbin)

 |Date Taken: